Welcome . . .

 all related to an attempt on the life of Elizabeth I.

 This is screwball fantasy, goosed . . .

 with what appears to be a wealth of factual detail.
 Take the history with a grain of salt.
 I’ve fudged facts.
 I’ve embellished.
 I’ve pinched zany material from history books and deliciously maudlin Victorian novels and innumerable other sources.
-I’ve leaned particularly heavily on sea adventures – for my pirate episode.
+I’ve leaned particularly heavily on sea adventures.
 (I’ve never put to sea on a square-rigger and, while I’m ancient, I sure wasn’t around in 1583.)
 I’m a light-fingered opportunist, like Sly.
 Where do you think he gets it from, eh?